 A snake that got into your car could cause damage or distract you while driving.
 If a snake is venomous, such as a rattlesnake or copperhead, then getting bitten could put your life at risk.

-Snakes can get into cars through the undercarriage, or an open door or window.
-The most likely points of entry are the engine, cabin, or trunk.
+Snakes can get into cars through the undercarriage, an open door/window.
+The most likely points of entry are the engine, cabin, and trunk.
 Snakes like warm places because they’re cold-blooded.

 Can a Snake Get Into Your Car?

 Snakes can crawl up into people’s cars due to their size and shape.
 The easiest way for a snake to enter your car is if you leave them a way to get in.
 By leaving your door, trunk, or bonnet open, the snake can easily get inside.